Nursing Program Applications

 Please contact ATI's Support Center if you have further questions or concerns regarding this process.
 The Department of Nursing does not coordinate these testing dates and times..

-Please contact Albany State University's West Campus Testing Center at email@example.com or (229) 500-2921 if you are inquiring about taking the TEAS exam while Albany State University's campuses are closed.
+Please contact Albany State University's West Campus Testing Center at firstname.lastname@example.org or (229) 500-2921 if you are inquiring about taking the TEAS exam.
 The Department of Nursing does not coordinate these testing dates and times or make decisions about cancellations.